-The video showcased here gives an in-depth introduction to the ceremonies in The Magic Garden.
+The video showcased here gives an in-depth introduction to the retreats in The Magic Garden.
 It also provides basic information about the cartography of the psyche which is fundamental to understanding the therapeutic and spiritual work we are doing.

 The video also gives guidelines about the way we conduct our ceremonies.
 It also gives you insights in the origins of The Magic Garden and how it functions as a modern temple and “cosmic space station” for journeys in consciousness.